Ichwour/Customer-Spend-Progression-Analysis/README.md

 ## Local Conclusion

-[INSERT LOCAL CONCLUSION HERE]
+The analysis identifies customers whose current basket value sharply exceeded their own recent purchase baseline.
+In the strongest cases, basket revenue was more than 170x higher than the average of the previous 3 baskets, and every selected case also created a new high-value basket compared to the customer’s recent maximum.

-Example:
+This suggests that sudden premium-intent behavior can appear even after a long history of low-value baskets.
+These customers may be useful for CRM follow-up, premium product recommendations, or manual review of high-value purchasing patterns.

-The spend uplift logic highlights customers whose current basket is significantly larger than their own recent baseline.
-These customers may be strong candidates for premium offers, loyalty actions, or personalized recommendations.
+However, the highest uplift ratios should be interpreted carefully.
+Many ratios are extremely large because the previous 3 baskets were very small, not only because the current basket was large.
+For this reason, `basket_revenue`, `avg_previous_3_basket_revenue`, `max_previous_3_basket_revenue`, and `basket_items` should be reviewed together instead of relying only on `stake_jump_ratio`.

 ---